bsdrks/graaf/README.md

 - `HashSet<(usize, usize)>`
 - `HashSet<(usize, usize, W)>`

-## Graph operations
+## Graph operation traits

-- Add edge
+- `AddEdge` adds an edge to an unweighted graph
-- Add weighted edge
+- `AddWeightedEdge` adds an edge to a weighted graph
-- Count all edges
+- `CountAllEdges` counts all the edges in a graph
-- Count all vertices
+- `CountAllVertices` counts all the vertices in a graph
-- Edge weight
+- `EdgeWeight` returns the weight of an edge
-- Indegree
+- `Indegree` returns the indegree of an edge
-- Is edge
+- `IsEdge` returns whether an edge exists in a graph
+- `IterAllEdges` iterates over all the edges in an unweighted graph
-- Iter all edges
+- `IterAllWeightedEdges` iterates over all the edges in a weighted graph
-- Iter all weighted edges
+- `IterEdges` iterates over all the edges from a vertex in an unweighted graph
-- Iter edges
-- Iter vertices
+- `IterVertices` iterates over all the vertices in a graph
-- Iter weighted edges
-- Outdegree
+- `IterWeightedEdges` iterates over all the edges from a vertex in a weighted graph
+- `Outdegree` returns the outdegree of an edge
-- Remove edge
+- `RemoveEdge` removes an edge from a graph
-- Vertex weight
+- `VertexWeight` returns the weight of a vertex

 ## Algorithms

+### Shortest path

+`DijkstraUnweighted`

-- Dijkstra's algorithm for unweighted directed graphs
+Dijkstra's algorithm with binary heap for unweighted directed graphs.
+Works on graph representations that implement `AddEdge`.

+`DijkstraWeighted`

-- Dijkstra's algorithm for weighted directed graphs
+Dijkstra's algorithm with binary heap for weighted directed graphs.
+Works on graph representations that implement `AddWeightedEdge`.